marcellov7/cordova-media-session/README.md

 - `options`: An object containing:
   - `action`: A string representing the action ('play', 'pause', 'seekbackward', 'seekforward', 'previoustrack', 'nexttrack', 'stop', 'seekto')
 - `handler`: A function to be called when the action is triggered

+Returns a Promise that resolves when the action handler is set successfully.

 ### setPositionState(options)